 Industrial Activated Carbon Water Filters or filtration of water is a process used to remove chlorine, foul taste; odor and color by using an activated carbon media bed either from select grades of bituminous coal or coconut-shell coal and produced into high density granular form.
 Activated Carbon Media is available in different sizes (mesh), examples: 12 x 40 or 8 x 30.
 When we decide that there is a need for an Industrial Activated Carbon Water Filters, it's essential to know the water source.
 In the event that it's city or well water from a trusted source, we can expect that there is a minimal amount of turbidity and we can use a 12 x 40 mesh AC media.
 In the event that the water source has high turbidity, or from a river or lake, in these cases we see the use of 8 x 30 mesh is a better choice.

-ACF system can be a used as direct water filtration to deal with offensive odor, taste and excessive chlorine from the supply for potable water applications or it can be used as a pre-treatment for equipment or process that needs lower levels of the mentioned water contaminants such as Reverse Osmosis systems.
+An ACF system can be used as direct water filtration to deal with offensive odor, taste and excessive chlorine from the supply for potable water applications or it can be used as a pre-treatment for equipment or process that needs lower levels of the mentioned water contaminants such as reverse osmosis systems.
 This system are normally used in Industrial plants, Municipal treatment facilities or Commercial establishments who needs better quality of water coming from the city supply.
 They can also be used into the waste water treatment and handle high Total Organic Compounds (TOC) from the water being treated.